melsman/futhark-bezier/README.md

-The implementation also supports antialiased drawing of linear bezier curves (i.e., lines) with partly support for antialiased drawing of cubic bezier curves; we still need to perform some calculations on the derivative, which should be easy to do; see the screen capture below.
+The implementation also supports antialiased drawing of linear bezier curves (i.e., lines) with partly support for antialiased drawing of cubic bezier curves; we still need to perform some calculations on the derivative, which should be easy to do; see the screen capture below, which demonstrates how antialiasing improves the visual appearance.

 <img src="images/antialiasing.png" border="2" width="250" align="right">